zhanghuanchong/event_hub/README.md

 ## Why

-The `Event Hub` allows listeners to publishers to fire events and subscribe for events, everywhere in a Dart or Flutter application.
+The `Event Hub` allows publishers to fire events and listeners to subscribe for events, everywhere in a Web or Flutter application.

 For instance, in a Flutter application, we need below technology to communicate between components: